 Encourage cooperation and sharing of information between the public and the private sectors and on the interregional level in order to maintain the protection and security of networks and information systems and the protection of national cyberspace, including the application of the security measures, resilience and recovery for local networks and computer systems

-Pursue greater global cooperation toward achieving cohesive, compatible, cybersecurity policies and agreement among governments aimed at preventing unreasonable government intrusion without appropriate oversight protections
+Pursue greater global cooperation toward achieving cohesive, compatible, cybersecurity frameworks aimed at preventing unreasonable government intrusion without appropriate oversight protections

 Recognize that while malicious actions can undermine users’ trust and confidence in the network, but closing the Internet is not the solution.
 Instead, we need to focus on ensuring the Internet is stable, secure and resilient.
 To do so, it is important that these issues be addressed by all stakeholders in a spirit of collaboration and shared responsibility.
 It is also important that these issues be addressed in ways that do not undermine the global architecture of the Internet or curtail internationally recognized human rights.